openreferral/specification/docs/design_principles.md

 It is a new vocabulary, similar to the European Commission ISA Core Public Service vocabulary.
 Its purpose is to improve search engines’ understanding of these services.
 The schema will provide "*enough information to determine the service, the area covered by the service, and relevant information for using the service*."

-#### Open Eligibility

-[Open Eligibility](http://openeligibility.org/) is a "*simple way to categorize human services and human situations*."
-It uses common categories for quickly finding human services for people in need, service providers and navigators.
-It takes a different approach than the AIRS standards by grouping similar services and repeatedly and empirically testing the categories.
-Open Eligibility explains their taxonomy as:

-> "Every provider administers at least one program.
-Every program provides at least one client-facing service.
-And every service is represented with a service tag.
-Our taxonomy is a categorization of those service tags."

 #### National Information Exchange Model (NIEM)

 NIEM is the National Information Exchange Model.
 It is an interagency initiative to create a national-level interoperable information sharing and data exchange.
 The NIEM project began in 2005 as a joint venture between the U.S. Department of Homeland Security (DHS) and the U.S. Department of Justice (DOJ).
 The NIEM uses both the Global Justice XML Data Model (GJXDM) reference model and the GJXDM XML-based framework and support infrastructure.